DrSmartGDSC/DrSmart-Backend/README.md

 # DR.Smart Backend API
-This is backend of the Dr.Smart app.
+This is the backend of the Dr.Smart app.
 The API processes images for diagnoses and manges the database.

 # Install
 1. First there are some environemt vaiables you need. you will find them in `.env.template.txt`